RismanAfyandi/VNETBOX/README.md

 <br>

 # Information
-Sadly, For Now And Security Reason We Have To Erase <b>Win Terminal Tools</b> In Version 2.1 Because Still Read As A Virus.
+Sadly, For Now And Security Reason We Have To Erase <b>Win Terminal Tools</b> In Version 2.1 Because Still Read As A Virus By Windows Defender.
 <br>
 For User Convenience We Have To Erase It For Now.